-There is currently no official limit to how many Chase cards you can have.
-There used to be a rule according to which you couldn’t obtain a Chase-branded credit card if you had opened five or more credit card accounts — from any issuer — in the past 24 months.
-But according to Chase customer service, this rule no longer exists.
+There is currently no official limit to how many Chase credit cards you can have.
+There used to be a rule according to which you couldn’t obtain a Chase-branded credit card if you had opened five or more credit card accounts from any issuer in the past 24 months.
+But according to Chase customer service, this rule no longer applies.

 There is no official limit on how many Chase cards you can have.
 When you apply for a card, Chase will take into consideration your credit score, credit history and your overall creditworthiness.
 Other factors, such as your income and existing debt will also be taken into consideration.